 Holidays in term-time

 In September 2013 the Education (Pupil Registration) (England) (Amendment) Regulations 2013 came into force.
 These regulations make it clear that term-time absence can only be granted in exceptional circumstances.
-The school’s attendance policy, which was approved by Governors in 2015, makes it clear that holidays will not be authorised, and it remains our position that term times are for education.
+The school’s attendance policy, which was approved by Governors in 2022, makes it clear that holidays will not be authorised, and it remains our position that term times are for education.
 Children and families have 175 days off school to spend time together, including weekends and school holidays, and dates are published well in advance.
 Exceptional circumstances are generally considered to be rare, significant, unavoidable and short, e.g. the funeral or wedding of a close family member.
-You are welcome to fill in a request form if you think your circumstances might meet the criteria, and we promise that all requests will be seriously considered on their own merit, but please understand that holidays of any sort are very unlikely to qualify, and Derbyshire County Council may make the decision to issue penalty notices or take other action if absence is unauthorised.
+You are welcome to fill in a request form if you think your circumstances might meet the criteria, and we promise that all requests will be seriously considered on their own merit, but please understand that holidays of any sort are very unlikely to qualify.
+School will refer all unauthorised holidays to Derbyshire County Council may make the decision to issue penalty notices or take other action if absence is unauthorised.

 It is important that your child accesses the internet in a safe way and knows who they can talk to if they are worried.
 Please look at the Safeguarding page for links to online sites such as 'Think U Know', an interactive website for parents and children.